Natalie-2004/Java/README.md

 - Inheritance: when one class (the child) "is a type of" another class (the parent).
 The child class inherits all features of the parent class and can also have its own additional features
 - Realization/Implementation: when a class implements an interface.
 The class must then implement the methods defined in the interface
 - Dependency: loosest relationship.
 A depends on B in someway
-- Aggregation: represents a special "has-a" relationship, but the component can exist independently from the aggregate.
+- Aggregation: represents a special "has-a" relationship, but the component or instances can exist independently from the aggregate.
 Contain cardinality
-- Composition: represents a special "has-a" relationship, but the component cannot exist independently from the composite.
-If the composite is destroyed, the component is also destroyed.Contain cardinality
+- Composition: represents a special "has-a" relationship, but the component or instances cannot exist independently from the composite (class or object).
+If the composite is destroyed, the component is also destroyed.
+Contain cardinality
 <br>
 Cardinality
 - 1..1